 Local SEO has become a powerful tool for businesses to target potential customers who are ready to buy.
 Optimizing a single-location business for local search is easy, but if you run a chain, increasing the visibility of each location can be a challenge.

 Half of local-mobile searchers are looking for business information like a local address.
+That means you need to market correctly.
+Learning the steps of local SEO strategy is key.
 Here’s how to make sure people find the right information about your business, no matter which location.

 Create Location Pages